metapolator/metapolator/parameter-editing.md

 1. there **can be** native parameters, which effective values drive the computation of the master; from the [parameter overview](https://github.com/metapolator/metapolator/wiki/parameter-editing#an-interim-parameter-overview) above we can see that _spacing_ is native to glyph level and _direction out_ to point level;
 * there **can be** parameter input using the triplet of parameter-operator-value, either for parameters that are native to this node, or are native to lower hierarchy levels.

-From this we can deduct the various jobs the UI has to perform:
+From this we can multiply out the various jobs the UI has to perform:

 1. show the effective value of all parameters that are native to this node;
 * for all these native parameters show the trail of parameter input that results in this effective value;